ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Our subcommands haven't been defined yet but this is essentially what it'll look like, each new command will just get its own case statement.
+Our subcommands haven't been defined yet, but this is essentially what it'll look like, however, each new command will get its own case statement.

-So now we're at a good point to start building out our subcommands.
+We are now at a good point to start building out our subcommands.

 ## Adding subcommands

-We have six subcommands to add but it'll go quickly since each command will follow the same steps:
+We have six subcommands to add, but it'll go quickly since each command will follow the same steps:

 1. Define a friendly usage message
 2. Create the specific new command method
 3. Build out the core logic for the function
 4. Add a new case statement

-We already added the `version` case to the main method so let's start there.
+We already added the `version` case to the main method, so let's start there.

 ### Add Version command

-First, we need to define what the usage message should be, based on the requirements I put this together:
+First, we need to define what the usage message should be.
+Based on the requirements, I put this together:

-NOTE: I didn't mention this before but the Version command will accept a single flag `--short`, if added the short version of the build info will be printed.
+NOTE: I didn't mention this before, but the Version command will accept a single flag `--short`, if added the short version of the build info will be printed.

 ```go
 // version.go